“SEO without keywords doesn’t exist”, says Brian Dean, founder at Backlinko.

-It sounds short and sweet, but it has a power to bring tons of traffic from 100s of keywords on auto-pilot mode.
+It sounds short and sweet, but it has a power to bring tons of traffic from 100s of keywords at auto-pilot mode.

-In keyword clusters, it’s grouping of multiple small-topics in more in-depth into one blog post.
+In keyword clusters, it’s grouping of multiple small-topics in a more in-depth into a one blog post.
 And covering those topics by optimizing with search phrases audience is using.

 How Keyword Clusters work?

 I’ll use this blog creation (as an example) to show how it works.
-(I use the same proprietary process in optimizing my clients’ blog posts)
+(I use the same proprietary process in optimizing my clients’ blog posts as well)